United States v. Wong Kim Ark: Wong Kim Ark

 Wong Kim Ark (黃金德 (黄金德, Huáng Jīndé); Taishanese: Vong^{3} Gim^{1}-ak^{2}; c.
 1868/73 – after 1931) was born in San Francisco, California, at 751 Sacramento Street, the address of a Chinatown business (Quong Sing) maintained by his merchant parents.
-Various sources state or imply his year of birth as being 1873, 1871, or 1868.
+Various sources state or imply his year of birth as being 1873, 1871, 1870, or 1868.
 His father, Wong Si Ping, and mother, Lee Wee, emigrated from Taishan, Guangdong, China and were not United States citizens, as the Naturalization Law of 1802 had made them ineligible for naturalization either before or after his birth.
-Wong did not become a merchant like his father, but worked as a cook in Chinatown restaurants.
+The family owned a combined general store and butcher shop and lived in an apartment above it.
+Wong did not become a merchant like his father, but worked as a cook.
+He would spend most of his documented life living in San Francisco's Chinatown and working as a cook in various local restaurants.
+During his working life, he sent part of his earnings to his family in China.

-In 1889, Wong Kim Ark, then in his late teens, left for China with his parents, who decided to repatriate to China and to their ancestral village in Taishan, Ong Sing.
-While in Taishan, Wong Kim Ark married Yee Shee from a village near his familial one.
-Returning to the United States in 1890, he left behind in Taishan not only his parents but also his wife, who gave birth to their first son after he returned to California.
+When Wong Kim Ark was a child, his parents took him back to China.
+The family's return to China may have been spurred by the San Francisco riot of 1877.
+His parents never returned to the United States, while he returned to California with an uncle a few years later and worked as a dishwasher and cook in a mining camp in the Sierra Nevada mountains.
+In 1889, he left for China and returned to his family's village in Taishan, Ong Sing.
+While in Taishan, Wong Kim Ark married Yee Shee, who was from a village near his familial one.
+He returned to California in 1890, where he settled in San Francisco and resumed working as a cook, leaving behind in Taishan not only his parents but also his wife, who gave birth to their first son after he left.
 Under the Chinese Exclusion Act of 1882, he as a laborer could not bring his wife to the United States.
 Upon arrival alone at San Francisco in July 1890, he was readmitted on the ground that he was a native-born citizen of the United States, but only after an unnamed Bureau of Immigration official left a note in his file questioning the veracity of his claim of birth in the United States.